appliedstate/liftoff/docs/monitoring/questions-for-devin.md

 ## Questions for Devin

+### 0. RSOC Site & S1 Google AdSense Account Mapping

+**Q0.1**: We're extracting `rsocSite` from S1 daily reports - is this the correct field name?
+- Field appears as `rsocSite` in S1 daily response
+- We need to map `rsocSite` → S1 Google AdSense Account (see attached mapping table)

+**Q0.2**: Is the site → S1 Google Account mapping static, or does it change over time?
+- Should we maintain this as a hardcoded mapping table in code?
+- Or is there an API endpoint that returns this mapping?
+- Or is it stored in a database we can query?

+**Q0.3**: How do we query revenue by S1 Google AdSense Account?
+- Can we filter S1 daily reports by `rsocSite`?
+- Or do we need to aggregate after ingestion using the mapping table?
+- Is there a direct field in S1 reports that identifies the AdSense account?

+**Q0.4**: Are there other sites beyond the 11 listed in the mapping table?
+- Should we expect new sites to be added?
+- How do we discover new site → account mappings?

 ### 1. Campaign Metadata (Owner, Lane, Category, Media Source)

 **Q1.1**: What Strategis API endpoint returns campaign metadata (owner, lane, category, media_source) for **ALL campaigns** regardless of platform?